"The boss disregarded you. No reward. You lost half of spirits and half of dead revived."

 - Bosses and elites on the Inferno difficulty in Diablo III have acquired enrage timers as well, one of many factors that has led to the current Broken Base of the game.

-- Yet another example that starts out untimed but eventually becomes timed: The final boss of Banjo-Tooie, after taking enough damage, floods the arena with poison gas.
+- In yet another example that starts out untimed but eventually becomes timed: During the final battle, after taking enough damage, Gruntilda floods the arena with poison gas.
 After that, the player gradually loses air, and when the air is all gone, health is gradually lost instead (and the arena contains limited sources of health replenishment).

 - Portal: The final boss is the only explicitly timed puzzle in the game, wherein GLaDOS pumps the room full of poison gas, setting a time limit before you die.